savysok/diploma/README.md

 - **SAVE**: Saves your current creation in a CSV file
 - **LOAD**: Loads your previous creations, starting from the latest one first

+### Camera Buttons
+These buttons change the viewport layout of the screen, offering three ways to design.
 ![Camera Buttons](https://imgur.com/5OboE5s.jpg "Camera Buttons")

 - **Viewport 1**: Single isometric view.
 This is the initial screen
 - **Viewport 2**: Split view: Top and Isometric views.
 Items you place in one appear at the other.
 - **Viewport 3**: Split view with the Space Organizer: Left are the Top and Isometric views, right is the Space Organizer view.
 More info on the Space Organizer coming soon.

+### Set Buttons
+These buttons change the sets of pieces available to create a building.
 ![Set Buttons](https://imgur.com/hTKhyVt.jpg "Set Buttons")
 - **Light gray button**: Architectural pieces sets.
 Cycle through all the availabe architectural pieces, like Walls, Floors, Windows etc.
 - **Dark gray button**: Furniture and Appliances pieces sets.
 Cycle through the available furniture and/or house appliances pieces, like kitchens, beds, chairs etc.